AMReX-Codes/amrex/Docs/source/developers/amrex_basics.rst

 AMReX basics (excessively basic)
 ================================

-WarpX is build on the Adaptive Mesh Refinement (AMR) library `AMReX <https://github.com/AMReX-Codes/amrex>`__.
+WarpX is built on the Adaptive Mesh Refinement (AMR) library `AMReX <https://github.com/AMReX-Codes/amrex>`__.
 This section provides a very sporadic description of the main AMReX classes and concepts relevant for WarpX, that can serve as a reminder.
 Please read the AMReX basics `doc page <https://amrex-codes.github.io/amrex/docs_html/Basics.html>`__, of which this section is largely inspired.

 * ``amrex::Box``: Dimension-dependent lower and upper indices defining a rectangular volume in 3D (or surface in 2D) in the index space. ``Box`` is a lightweight meta-data class, with useful member functions.